Galaxy Express 999: English-language versions

 Viz later released five volumes of the second Galaxy Express manga, which was the basis for the third film, Galaxy Express 999: Eternal Fantasy.
 The original manga has yet to be officially translated into English.

 A subtitled version of the television series was available on IGN's Direct2Drive service.
-The streaming website Crunchyroll began streaming a subtitled version on January 9, 2009.
+The streaming website Crunchyroll began streaming a subtitled version in January 2009.

 DVD versions of both Galaxy Express 999 and Adieu, Galaxy Express 999 were released in the United States on June 28, 2011 by Discotek Media.
-Both DVD's feature the English subbed and dubbed (Viz dub) versions of the movies.
+Both DVDs feature the English subbed and dubbed (Viz dub) versions of the films.
 Discotek also released "Eternal Fantasy" on DVD on October 16, 2012.
 It is in Japanese only, but with English subtitles.
 A Blu-ray release with a newly produced English dub was released in 2020.
 This dub was produced by Sound Cadence Studios in Dallas, Texas with a new cast.

 The television series was licensed for a subtitled North American home video release by S'more Entertainment in 2012 as one their first anime releases.

-During Otakon 2018 on August 12, Discotek Media announced three Blu-ray sets for the entire show in the coming months.
-Discotek Media's releases will contain a new upscale that preserves more detail and grain, in contrast to Toei Company's Blu-ray Boxes that showed smeared colors to make the picture look smooth.
-Discotek's first collection, titled Departure, which contains episodes 1-39, was released on December 24, 2019, followed by Layover on July 28, 2020, which contains episodes 40-76 and includes the TV Special Can You Live Like a Warrior?, whose Harmony Gold dub has been restored for this release.
+Discotek Media released three Blu-ray sets for the entire series.
+They contain a new upscale that preserves more detail and grain, in contrast to Toei Company's Blu-ray boxes that showed smeared colors to make the picture look smooth.
+Discotek's first collection, titled Departure, which contains episodes 1–39, was released on December 24, 2019, followed by Layover on July 28, 2020, which contains episodes 40–76 and includes the TV special Can You Live Like a Warrior?, whose Harmony Gold dub has been restored for this release.
 The third collection Terminus was released on September 29, 2020.
-It contained episodes 77-113 along with TV Specials Eternal Wanderer Emeraldas and Can You Love Like a Mother?, the latter's dub also being restored.
+It contained episodes 77–113 along with TV specials Eternal Wanderer Emeraldas and Can You Love Like a Mother?, the latter's dub also being restored.